The Forrester Wave Methodology

 A Forrester Wave builds upon the participation of these key players:

 • Analyst.
 The analyst is the content expert for the research.
-The analyst determines the inclusion criteria, the evaluation criteria, and the scoring framework, based on our methodology, and couples that with his or her knowledge of the marketplace and the needs of our clients.
+The analyst determines the inclusion criteria, the evaluation criteria, and the scoring framework, based on our methodology, and couples that with their knowledge of the marketplace and the needs of our clients.

 • Research director.
 The research director (RD) works closely with the analyst to develop the inclusion criteria, evaluation criteria, and scoring framework.
-The RD also reviews all scores and the vendor writeups.
+The RD also reviews all scores and the vendor profiles.

 • Project manager.
-This project manager (PM) is responsible for creating and maintaining the project schedule and serves as the main Forrester contact for the vendors.
-This person may also participate in customer reference calls.
+The project manager (PM) is responsible for creating and maintaining the project schedule and serves as the main Forrester contact for the vendors.
+The PM may also participate in reference customer calls.

-• Vendor response team: Forrester relies on this team’s participation to provide feedback on the evaluation criteria, identify candidates for customer interviews, provide demos and briefings, and collect and verify the product and company information used in the evaluation.
+• Vendor response team.
+Forrester relies on this team’s participation to provide feedback on the evaluation criteria, identify candidates for customer interviews, provide demos and briefings, and collect and verify the product and company information we use in the evaluation.

-• Customer references: Forrester asks each vendor participant to provide customer references.
-Our research team contacts each of the references to schedule a brief call or complete a brief survey.
-Forrester asks the customers questions based on their experience with the service or product we are evaluating.
-We do not list or name customer references in the published materials unless this is specifically agreed upon prior to publication.
-While the Wave is in progress, Forrester views any vendor attempts to speak with references about their responses or ask them to revise their responses after a Wave interview as a violation of the Wave methodology.
+• Reference customers.
+Forrester asks each vendor we evaluate to provide reference customers.
+Our research team contacts each of the references to give feedback based on their experience with the service or product we are evaluating.
+We do not name reference customers in the report unless agreed upon prior to publication.
+While the Wave is in progress, Forrester views any vendor attempts to speak with references about their responses or ask them to revise their responses after a Wave interview as a violation of the Wave Methodology.
 This may result in the vendor forfeiting part or all of the vendor review process.

 The Forrester Wave Process Road Map: How Does It Work?